Therapy with Torie

 It’s so nice to meet you.

-Here’s a quick welcome video to give you a better sense of the person you’ll be talking with throughout therapy.
+Here’s a quick welcome video to give you a better sense of the person you’ll be talking with while working together.

 Online Therapy Areas of Focus